Prospective PhD Students

 Q3.
 Do you provide funding for PhD students?
 If so, what’s the deal?

 To receive and keep funding, PhD students are required to (a) hold a 20-hr week assistantship, (b) be continuously enrolled as an active student, and (c) remain in good academic standing.
-Assistantships usually last the duration of an academic year and can vary in nature from clinical to research to teaching positions, depending on availability and goodness-of-fit.
+Assistantships usually last the duration of an academic year and can vary in nature from clinical to research to teaching positions, depending on availability and student interest.

 Q4.
 How do I know if a PhD in school psychology is right for me?
 Am I better suited for another kind of graduate degree?